 Signed Ger Gerrits lower right

 Signed again, titled and dated on the reverse Ger Gerrits '57, Indiaanse Verkenners bespeuren onraad

 Provenance: Christie's Amsterdam, 4 June 1997, lot 134

-Painter and graphic artist Ger Gerrits was a driving force behind, among other things, Vrije Beelden, Creatie and Liga Nieuwe Beelden.
+Painter and graphic artist Ger Gerrits (Nieuwer Amstel 1893 - Amsterdam 1965) was a driving force behind, among other things, Vrije Beelden, Creatie and Liga Nieuwe Beelden.
 He stood for absolute abstract art.
 But that's not how he started.
 As a boy Gerrits attended the School of Arts and Crafts in Haarlem and later the Drawing School for Arts and Crafts in Amsterdam.
-In terms of painting, he was a self-taught artist.
+In terms of painting, he was a self-taught artist as a real education the family could not afford.
 He was taught by his father, Georg Rueter and others.

 Gerrits initially worked from around 1920 as an advertising draftsman/lithographer; he made many lithographs and woodcuts; he also painted in his spare time.
 From 1930 he acclaimed to be a professional artist and and exhibited not without success at the annual exhibitions of The Independents.
 This changed from 1935 when he was inspired by De Stijl.
 Although Gerrits clearly had leftist sympathies, his work was apolitical.
 His political commitment is evident from his part in the protest exhibition D.O.O.D.
 (The Olympiad under Dictatorship) in Amsterdam in 1936, his role in the later resistance and the co-founding of an artists' union.